algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Technical_specifications.md

 ## Overview

 ### Short presentation
-Pac-Man (originally named Puckman in english) is a 1980 arcade game developped by the japanese video game company called Bandai Namco Entertainment Inc and designed by Toru Iwatani.
+Pac-Man (originally named Puckman in english) is a 1980 arcade game developed by the japanese video game company called Bandai Namco Entertainment Inc and designed by Toru Iwatani.

 First released in Japan, it became a massive success in the United States where more than 100 000 units were sold in 1 year.